Dremel

 A single-speed Dremel 'MultiPro' electric die grinder.

 Dremel (/ˈdrɛməl/ DREM-əl) is a multinational brand of power tools, focusing on home improvement and hobby applications.
 Dremel is known primarily for its rotary tools, such as the Dremel 3000, 4000 and 8200 series, which are similar to the pneumatic die grinders used in the metalworking industry by tool or moldmakers.
 Dremel later expanded its product range and now produces butane tools, benchtop and hand-held saws and oscillating tools.
 The company was purchased by Robert Bosch GmbH in 1993, and is now a division of the Robert Bosch Tool Corporation.

 History

-Dremel die grinder tools were originally developed by Albert J. Dremel, an Austrian inventor, who founded the Dremel Company in Racine, Wisconsin in 1932.
+Dremel die grinder tools were originally developed by Albert J. Dremel, an Austrian inventor, who founded the Dremel Company in Racine, Wisconsin, US in 1932.
 Dremel held 55 patents across a wide range of inventions.
-His first product, released within the company, was an electric razor-blade sharpener, which lost popularity when cheap disposable razors became readily available.
+His first product, released within the company, was an electric razor-blade sharpener.
 Dremel then developed the high-speed lightweight rotary tool, later named the Dremel Multitool, for which the company continues to be known.
-That invention was successful in the hobby and craft market.

-In 1948, Dremel gave his employees a 3% year-end share of profits, seen as a radical idea at the time.
-Dremel died on 18 July 1968 at the age of 81.

-People found many ways to use the rotary tools.
-In the 1940s, the United States Department of Defense reportedly used Dremel rotary tools in developing the first atomic bomb.
-Doctors in the military used the tools in dermal abrasion, to reduce scar tissue from battle wounds.
-Dremel tools are also used in tattooing, by pedorthists for shaping shoe inserts, and by dentists for crafting dentures.
+In the 1940s, the United States Department of Defense reportedly used Dremel rotary tools during the development of the first atomic bomb.

 In 2013, Dremel claimed that there were more than 17 million of their rotary tools in use.